-This one is quite obvious but sometimes we, as parents, get caught up in the culture of it all and want our gymnast to do well at State.
+This one is quite obvious but sometimes we, as parents, get caught up in the culture of it all and want our gymnast to do well at these big meets.
 So we might start turning up the heat unknowingly in the weeks leading up to her big meet.

 We might be kicking in with reminders of what her coaches are telling her.

 We might be encouraging her to do her mental training.